A guide to researching ancestors who emigrated to Australia from countries other than the United Kingdom

 Research your ancestors using resources available in Australian libraries, archives and family history societies.
 You may be surprised at how much information you manage to find in Australia, before you even start to research overseas collections.

 State Library Victoria has one of the largest genealogy collections in the country and the Newspapers and Family History Reading Rooms are dedicated to the study and research of family history.
 In this room you will find an extensive range of books, journals, eresources, and newspapers - we will look more closely at these resources elsewhere in this guide.
 There are also other collections in the Library that may be useful to your research, including the Manuscripts, Pictures and Australian History collections.

-There are also a number of comprehensive and specialised collections available in other Australian agencies including the National Archive of Australia, Public Record Office Victoria, the Immigration Museum, the Genealogical Society of Victoria and the Australian Institute of Genealogical Studies.
+There are also a number of comprehensive and specialised collections available in other Australian agencies including the National Archive of Australia, Public Record Office Victoria, the Immigration Museum, the Genealogical Society of Victoria and Family History Connections (formerly the Australian Institute of Genealogical Studies).

 From home you can access thousands of online international genealogy resources through the internet.
 A great site to use is Cyndi's List which lists over 300,000 genealogical websites.
 Go to its Categories page and browse by country or region.
 Further information on internet resources can be found in the eResources & websites section of this guide.

 Another terrific resource that you can access from home is FamilySearch, one of the worlds largest genealogy databases.
 It provides access to millions of records including indexes to births, deaths and marriages, census data and church records.
 Many of their records have also been digitised.
 For details on how to access online records go to their Finding digital records on FamilySearch guide.
 FamilySearch also has a Research wiki which lists information on collections relevant to individual countries including - cemeteries, civil registration offices, newspapers, church records, land and property, census records, archives and family history societies.